Leonora Carrington: Legacy and influence

 Carrington is credited with feminising surrealism.
-Her paintings and writing brought a woman’s perspective to what had otherwise been a largely male-dominated artistic movement.
+Her paintings and writing brought a woman's perspective to what had otherwise been a largely male-dominated artistic movement.
 Carrington demonstrated that women should be seen as artists in their own right and not to be used as muses by male artists.

-The 59th International Art Exhibition will be titled The Milk of Dreams.
-This name is borrowed from a book by Carrington, in which, as Cecilia Alemani says she, “describes a magical world where life is constantly re-envisioned through the prism of the imagination, and where everyone can change, be transformed, become something and someone else.”
+In 2022, the Venice Biennale 59th International Art Exhibition was titled The Milk of Dreams.
+This name is borrowed from a book by Carrington, in which, the Italian curator Cecilia Alemani says, she "describes a magical world where life is constantly re-envisioned through the prism of the imagination, and where everyone can change, be transformed, become something and someone else."
+In the same year, Carrington's short story The Debutante was adapted into an animated short film directed by Elizabeth Hobbs and starring Joanna David as the Debutante (Older) and the Mother, and Alexa Davies as the Hyaena.

-Carrington’s life inspired "Out of This World: The Surreal Art of Leonora Carrington", a children's nonfiction book written by Michelle Markell and illustrated by Amanda Hall and which tells the story of Carrington’s life and art as she pursues her creative talents and breaks with 20-century conventions about the ways in which an upper-class women and debutants should behave.
+Carrington's life inspired Out of This World: The Surreal Art of Leonora Carrington, a children's nonfiction book written by Michelle Markell and illustrated by Amanda Hall and which tells the story of Carrington's life and art as she pursues her creative talents and breaks with 20th-century conventions about the ways in which an upper-class women and debutantes should behave.

+Carrington and her son were the subject of the experimental short film Leonora and Gabriel: An Instant.
+The film was made by Lizet Benrey at Carrington's residence in Mexico City.
+Carrington discussed the art in her home and life as a surrealist.
+The film premiered in 2012 at the San Diego Latino Film Festival.

+In November 2023, a posthumous ceremony celebrating Carrington's works was held in the Senate of the Republic, the upper house of the Mexican Congress.
+The sculpture El jaguar de la noche was donated by the Museo Leonora Carrington to be displayed in the Senate Building.
+Additionally, a temporary exhibit, titled "Un Viaje Sagrado", with 11 of her sculptures was held in the Senate Building.

+In May 2024 her painting Les Distractions de Dagobert was sold for $28.5 million at Sotheby's auction house in New York.
+At the time, this was a record amount paid for a work by a British-born female artist.